GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

 1. To set up helper environment vars, run the following commands:

     ```shell
-    CONFIG_PATH=examples/tfengine/org_foundation.hcl
-    OUTPUT_PATH=/tmp/engine
+    GIT_ROOT=/path/to/your/local/configs/repo
+    CONFIG_PATH=$GIT_ROOT/config.hcl
+    OUTPUT_PATH=$GIT_ROOT/terraform
     ```

-    **NOTE**: If you plan to set up CICD, the `terraform_root` variable in the CICD template should correspond to the parent directory in OUTPUT_PATH that would be checked into source control.
+    **NOTE**: If you plan to set up CICD, the `terraform_root` variable in the CICD template should correspond to the parent directory in `OUTPUT_PATH` that would be checked into source control, i.e. `terraform` in the above setup.

 1. Run the engine to generate your Terraform configs: